-Elected in 2018, Pete didn’t go to Congress to get along and be a career politician.
-Tough, independent, and principled, Pete is working to get things done for Minnesota families.
-Pete continues to be a strong advocate for northern Minnesotan by working to unleash the economic engine and generate good-paying jobs that provide hope and opportunity to Minnesotans and the communities where they live.
+Pete didn’t go to Congress to get along and be a career politician.
+Tough, independent, and principled, he is working to get things done in Washington and here at home for Minnesota families.
+Pete continues to be a strong advocate for Minnesotans by trying to get people back to work and get our economy moving again.

 After graduating from Duluth Denfeld High School and receiving a Division I hockey scholarship, Pete led Lake Superior State University to a national championship in 1988.
 The highlight of the championship season for Pete was a trip to the White House where he and his teammates visited with President Ronald Reagan, one of Pete’s heroes.
 Pete was drafted by the Detroit Red Wings and played in one of the most historic franchises in the National Hockey League.
 After retiring from professional hockey, Pete returned to Minnesota where he helped start a family business and served more than two decades in law enforcement.

 Pete’s experience in the Duluth Police Department solidified his view that we need both safer communities and protection for responsible, law-abiding gun owners.
 During the years of his service as a police officer, Pete was the victim of two violent gun crimes, on- and off-duty.
 Pete has a long history of fighting for our way of life.
 He served both as the President of the Law Enforcement Labor Services Union, Local 363 and as an Area Commander with the Duluth Police Department.
 After 22 years of service with the department, Pete retired in August, 2017.